-In study, it was found that, 83.8% of male and 16.2% of female are engaged in beekeeping.
-Out of total sample only 45%, farms were registered.
+Our study shows that 83.8% of male and 16.2% of female are engaged in beekeeping.
+Only 45% of all producers and farms were registered.

-Out of registered farm female owned 25%.
+Out of registered farms, 25% were female-owned.

-Out of total farmland holding only 3% land were under lease.
+Out of total farmland holdings, only 3% of land were under a lease agreement.

-Average landholding of a farmer was found to be 16.5 Ropani.
+An average landholding of a farmer was 16.5 Ropani.

-According to our study, 30% farmers had high capacity to invest whereas 30% farmers had low and followed by 38.8% farmers had moderate capacity to invest.
-In addition, 1.2% of the farmers were indifference in capacity to invest.
+Our study indicated that 30% of farmers had high capacity to invest, 30% of farmers had low investment capacity, followed by 38.8% of farmers showing moderate investing capacity.
+In addition, 1.2% of the farmers were unable to invest.

-From our research it was found that, out of total sample 98.8% farmers reared bees for selling honey also 98.8% farmers reared bees for home consumption.
+Our results indicated that 98.8% of farmers raised bees for selling honey; also, 98.8% farmers reared bees for home consumption.
 Similarly, 57.5% farmers reared bees for selling hives.

-The production trend from 2078 to 2079 was declining with the quantity of 3092 kg.
+The productionfrom 2022 to 2023 was declining with the quantity of 3092 kg.

 On analysis of input procurement problem, we had found that low quality input was highest with the mean value of 4.50 whereas low purchasing capacity was lowest with the mean value of 2.71.